-• Ageing doesn't mean sitting down and not doing things you used to be able to do.
-If you've never been active it's never too late to start.
+doesn't

+sitting down

+doing things

+to be able to

+you've

+active it's

+late to start.

-Tips for Healthy Strong Body - There are lots of ways to keep healthy and active:
+Healthy There are keep active:

-- Regular activity is an essential part to healthy ageing 30 minutes per day of moderate activity reduces your risk of osteoporosis, diabetes, heart disease and respiratory disease.
+- ✓ Regular activity is an essential part to healthy ageing 30 minutes per day of moderate activity reduces your risk of osteoporosis, diabetes, heart disease and respiratory disease.
 It can also help ease muscle and joint pain, reduce your risk of falls, improve sleep and improve your mood. - Find something you enjoy and build it into your routine.
-Walking, swimming, chair based exercise and tai chi are just some of the many different options out there.
-Speak to your physiotherapist or leisure centre for information on lots of great groups in St Michael's House and the community to help you get active. - There are lots of different ways to incorporate activity into your everyday routine take the stairs instead of the lift, get off the bus a stop early and walk the rest of the way. - Your aim should be to do a minimum of 30 minutes activity 5 days per week.
-The activity should raise your heart rate, make you breathe faster and make you feel warmer. - You should also aim to do activities to help with muscle strength at least 3 days per week.
+Walking, Swimming, chair based exercise and tai chi are just some of the many different options out there.
+Speak to your physiotherapist or leisure centre for information on lots of great groups in SMH and the community to help you get active.
+(Add in list of groups/places as appendix?) - ✓ There are lots of different ways to incorporate activity into your everyday routine - Take the stairs instead of the lift, get off the bus a stop early and walk the rest of the way. - ✓ Your aim should be to do a minimum of 30 minutes activity 5 days per week.
+The activity should raise your heart rate, make you breathe faster, and make you feel warmer. - ✓ You should also aim to do activities to help with muscle strength at least 2 days per week.
 This can be anything from carrying groceries to doing chair based exercises.